 There is 34% crude protein, 14% crude fat, 4% crude fiber, and 9% moisture in this bag.
 In each cup, there are 386 calories.
 The first three ingredients are chicken, chicken meal, and corn gluten meal.

-This recipe is packed with vitamins and minerals like biotin, zinc, and omega fatty acids.
-Beet pulp and amino acid help to keep their GI tract and heart running smoothly.
+This best-rated dry cat food recipe is packed with vitamins and minerals like biotin, zinc, and omega fatty acids.
+Beet pulp and amino acid helps to keep their GI tract and heart running smoothly.
 This isn’t a limited ingredient or gluten-free selection.

 6. Iams ProActive Health Indoor Dry Cat Food